City Relocation Overview

 Risk and drawbacks

-The main risks in this area are relatively manageable compared with many parts of the country, though residents should still consider cost pressure, neighborhood-level variation, and local infrastructure gaps.
+The main environmental and weather risks in this area are relatively manageable compared with many parts of the country, though residents should still be aware of cost pressure, neighborhood-level variation, and local infrastructure gaps.

 Schools and family fit